Padua is full of places to visit, famous for the "Saint without a name", the "Meadow without grass" and the "Café without doors"

 ... for the great desire I had to see fair Padua, nursery of arts, I am arrived (...) and am to Padua come, as he that leaves a shallow plash to plunge him in the deep, and with satiety seeks to quench his thirst.

 Padova is named for its "Saint without name", for its "Lawn without grass" and for its "Café without doors": they are, respectively, Sant'Antonio, Prato della Valle and Caffè Pedrocchi, three places you cannot miss during a visit to the city.

 The domes of the Saint - Saint Anthony is known simply as 'The Saint' - rise above the surrounding buildings and, if you have the chance to admire Padova from above, it will be easy to recognize them.
 The basilica was built between 1232 and the mid of the fourteenth century and is a pilgrimage destination for worshippers worldwide.

 Prato della Valle is the second largest square in Europe and not far away from this building.
-It is certainly one of the most fascinating places in the city and it is always beautiful, from when the early morning mist creeps between the monuments to when the night is illuminated with artificial lights.
-It has an elliptical shape with a central island surrounded by a canal and 78 statues representing the most famous sons of the city, who were Paduan by birth or adoption: the statue number 44 depicts Andrea Memmo, its creator.
+It is undoubtedly one of the fascinating places in the city.
+It is beautiful at all times, from when the mist of dawn creeps in among the monuments to when artificial lights illuminate it in the dark of evening.
+It has an elliptical shape with a central island surrounded by a canal and 78 statues representing the most famous sons of the city, who were Paduan by birth or adoption: statue number 44 depicts Andrea Memmo, its creator.

 Palazzo Bo, Headquarters of the University